Test environments

 alpha.giantswarm.io/ignore-cluster-deletion: "true"

-- older than 4 hours AND
+- the cluster is older than 4 hours

-- where the
+- AND ( the

 keep-until